Virtual Wholesaling: How to Wholesale Properties in Any Market From Afar

-I faced the fear and began to put things together.
-How hard could it be, I thought.
-So I began building my virtual team.
+I faced the fear and began to assemble my team.
+How hard could it be?, I thought.
+Here’s who I gathered.

-So this was my first road block.
-I remained positive and figured it was to be expected.
-I need to find an attorney.
+This was my first road block.
+I remained positive—but I needed to find an attorney.

-I spoke with the title agent in Chicago and he recommended three attorneys.
+The Chicago title agent recommended three attorneys.
 I interviewed each one and finally decided on who I wanted to use.
 Boy, did I make the right decision!
 During our conversation, he explained some key differences between Phoenix and Chicago, which helped me understand the process a lot more.
-This includes that in the Chicago, you have to have a water certificate pulled when closing.
-I thought that was strange, but after being enlightened, I knew what to look for.
-We discussed fees and what we both needed to close the transaction.
+For example, in Chicago, you have to pull a water certificate during closing.
+After that, we discussed fees and what we both needed to close the transaction.
 We shook hands, and I immediately sent him the contract and wired the title company the earnest money deposit.

 Everything was in place, but the biggest piece missing was the buyer.
-I knew the deal was solid—it was a slam dunk with tons of equity.
+I knew the deal was solid—a slam dunk with tons of equity.
 The house was in a great neighborhood, and the price was already solidified.
-I seriously had to find a buyer or everything I’d done would be in vain, and I would not be able to help this close friend.
+But I seriously had to find a buyer or all my work would be in vain, and I wouldn't be able to help this close friend.

-Drawing on my experience with doing deals in Phoenix, I used the internet to get the deal out.
-I posted the property on Zillow and Craigslist.
-I joined the Chicago Facebook group of wholesalers and investors.
-I did everything to get this deal out to find a buyer.
-I did not find a buyer; I found someone better.
-I found a JV partner.
-We spoke, and he informed me he had a very solid buyer’s list and he would move the property.
-We agreed upon a 65%/35% split, with me securing 65%, and signed the JV agreement.
+Drawing on my experience with doing deals in Phoenix, I used the internet to market the property.
+First, I posted ads on Zillow and Craigslist and joined a Chicago Facebook group of wholesalers and investors.
+But I didn’t find a buyer—I found someone better.
+A JV partner.
+After we spoke, I learned he had a very solid buyer’s list.
+He would move the property.
+We agreed upon a 65-35 percent split, with me securing 65 percent, and signed the JV agreement.
 We were in business.

-I have to admit, the tenant made the transaction easier as well because the tenant was in place for this transaction.
-I did not have to have boots on the ground.
-However, since this transaction, I have found my boots-on-the-ground guy (my best friend).
-He was very interested in learning real estate, and we agreed that he would receive 12% on the profit of every deal.
+Having an in-place tenant made the transaction easier, too, because I didn’t have to have boots on the ground.
+However, since this transaction, I have found my boots-on-the-ground guy in Chicago—my best friend.
+He was very interested in learning real estate, and we agreed that he would receive 12 percent on the profit of every deal.
 His responsibility is to walk the property, meet with the sellers to take pictures, meet buyers, and secure the contract.
 He is doing a fabulous job.

 I think back on what would’ve happened if I hadn’t overcome my fear and ventured into virtual wholesaling.
-I would be scrabbling to try and work with a .5% response rate in Phoenix.
-Virtual wholesaling is available to any wholesaler, but you have to build your team first.
+I would be scrabbling to try and work with a 0.5 percent response rate in Phoenix.
 The majority of my marketing is to Chicago, and I’m doing more deals there than in Phoenix and doing less work to secure more profits.
-I am very active in Chicago, not only doing virtual wholesaling but increasing my rental portfolio as well.
-I am currently exploring flipping in Chicago as well.

 What is stopping you from virtual wholesaling?
 What resources do you think you need to be successful?